 Often the most important issues for you and your partner if you decide to separate are splitting up the property in divorce and finances and how to make the right arrangements for your children’s future care.
-We can help you with these problems.
+Our divorce solicitors can help you with these problems.

 Divorce Lawyers in Edinburgh & Glasgow

 Our divorce solicitors in Edinburgh and Glasgow will clearly explain all your options when it comes to divorce and the law.
 We will represent your best interests to make sure that you come to a satisfactory settlement regarding your property, money, children and any other issues that arise.
 We will aim to make this happen where possible through negotiation or mediation, but if necessary, we will represent you in court in order to achieve the best possible outcome for you.

 In Scotland, there is only one ground for divorce and that is irretrievable breakdown of the marriage.
 This can be proved in a number of ways – one year separation if both parties agree to the divorce, two years separation if only one party wants the divorce, unreasonable behaviour and adultery.
 We are here to help you to find your way through the process of divorce.